leanstacks/skeleton-ws-spring-boot/README.md

 The project shows the use of Spring Data JPA repositories, `@Repository`, for data access and management.
 Illustrates the `@Entity` annotation and other JPA entity model annotations for attribute and relationship mapping.

 #### HSQLDB In-Memory Database
 The project illustrates how to use the HSQLDB in-memory database which is useful for rapid prototyping or unit test execution in a continuous integration environment.
-The project contains schema and data SQL scripts to build and destroy the database dynamically as the application is started and stopped.

 #### MySQL Database
 In addition to HSQLDB support, the project also supports integration with MySQL.

-The project contains MySQL schema and data scripts.
+#### Liquibase
+The project demonstrates the use of  [Liquibase](http://www.liquibase.org/) change logs to automatically create and update the database structure and initial content.
+The Liquibase change logs have been tested with the HSQLDB and MySQL database engines.

 #### Transaction Management
 The project contains examples of the `@Transactional` annotation on business service methods.